You can enrol to the DOCTORAL STUDY PROGRAMMES through the following e-forms:

-After submiting the electronic application candidates for the first enrolment should send by post (marked: ENROLMENT APPLICATION) by September 15 the following:
+After submiting the electronic application candidates for the first enrolment should send by September 30 the following:

-4. Motivation for studies, including description of research field (1 Page)
+4. Motivation letter for studies, including the selected study programme and the description of research field (1 Page)

 6. Letter(s) of recommendation (optional)

 7. Description and Certificates of Work experience (optional)

 Candidates must complete the enrolment interview with the head of the study program, suggest a supervisor and in case of enrolment into the 1st year also select a list of courses in agreement with the suggested supervisor.